noahehall/theBookOfNoah/linux/cmdline.md

           - command/# a number indicating the 1-based index for which matched text should be substituted
             - e.g. /2 would replace the second occurrence
           - command/g global
-          - command/!cmd ! skips processing of `cmd`
+          - command/!cmd ! negates the effect of `cmd`
       - HOLD SPACE
         - lets you copy text from the pattern space to the hold space
           - frees up the pattern space to load another string for processing